UHH-ISS/beemaster-hp/README.md

 by `./setup.sh -s`).
 Be aware, that the activation only applies for the current shell.
 Other shells/terminals/sessions need to source the environment again.

+##### Disable Logging

+If you want to prevent Dionaea from writing logs, simply open the dionaea.conf file and remove all the lines in the `[logging]` section.
+Make sure though to leave the section header in place as Dionaea will crash otherwise.

 ### Notes

 > @1jost: Would [tox](https://tox.readthedocs.io/en/latest/) be overkill?
 It